 Tourism and Things to Do in Bari

 It is considered the most popular attraction in Bari.
-The church began to be constructed in 1087 and was finished in 1197 and it is located in the old town near the harbor.
+Its construction began in 1087 and was finished in 1197 and it is located in the old town near the harbour.
 It is one of the greatest achievements of Roman architecture in Apulia.
-Inside the church and above the high altar is a 12th-century tabernacle, and on the right of the altar when you enter the church is Madonna with Saints by Vivarini, painted in 1476, and also in the apse, there is a marble bishop’s throne and the 16th-century tomb of Bona Sforza, wife of King Sigismund II of Poland and last duchess of Bari.
+Inside the church and above the high altar is a 12th-century tabernacle, and on the right of the altar when you enter the church is Madonna with Saints by Vivarini, painted in 1476.
+In the apse, there is a marble bishop’s throne and the 16th-century tomb of Bona Sforza, wife of King Sigismund II of Poland and last duchess of Bari.

 When you go inside the church, you can find the tomb of Saint Nicolas and a plethora of notable sculptures and mosaics.
-The saint’s remains came to Bari from their original sepulchre in Myra, now part of Turkey, when that city fell into Saracen hands and that the saint had perhaps chosen the city of Bari as his burial place while on his way to Rome.
+The saint’s remains came to Bari from their original sepulchre in Myra (now part of Turkey) when that city fell into Saracen hands and the saint had perhaps chosen the city of Bari as his burial place while on his way to Rome.

-The theatre was built in 1903 and it is considered the fourth largest one in Italy and has hosted some of the greatest Italian and international performing artists, including Luciano Pavarotti, Rudolf Nureyev, Ray Charles, Frank Sinatra and Liza Minnelli.
-In 1991, the theatre was destroyed by fire but it was rebuilt again to resemble its former glory.
+The theatre was built in 1903 and it is considered the fourth largest one in Italy.
+This theatre has hosted some of the greatest Italian and international performing artists, including Luciano Pavarotti, Rudolf Nureyev, Ray Charles, Frank Sinatra, and Liza Minnelli.
+In 1991, the theatre was destroyed by a fire but it was rebuilt again to resemble its former glory.
 It was reopened in 2009 with the Orchestra of the Province of Bari performing Beethoven’s Ninth Symphony.
 This place is a great choice to visit.
-I’m sure you will love visiting it and enjoying its numerous concerts.
+I’m sure you will love visiting it and enjoy its numerous concerts.

 One of the great attractions in the city is Bari castle, which was a Byzantine-Romanesque building but then King Frederick II reconstructed it in 1233.
-Then came Bona Sforza who converted it into a palace in the 16th century, adding the bastions and corner towers above the moat, and afterwards the castle was used as a prison and signal station.
-Nowadays the castle contains a museum with Apulian-Norman sculptures.
+After him came Bona Sforza who converted it into a palace in the 16th century, adding the bastions and corner towers above the moat, and afterwards the castle was used as a prison and signal station.
+Nowadays, the castle contains a museum with Apulian-Norman sculptures.

 It is the business and commercial centre of Bari.
 Its streets, unlike those in the old neighbourhood, are straight and in an organized web, lined by wonderful buildings, many of which date to its early 19th-century origins.
-Others consider the styles that followed, especially Art Nouveau, called Liberty in Italy, popular at the turn of the 20th-century.
+Others consider the styles that followed, especially Art Nouveau, called Liberty in Italy, to be popular at the turn of the 20th century.

 Located on the east side of the town near the harbour, this square is a fantastic place to visit and the architecture is quite unique and stunning to view.
 This square truly looks like a typical Mediterranean coastal resort where different coloured shutters cover the windows, washing hangs out on small balconies, and plants and shrubs line the rooftops.

 San Sabino has important remains of Norman adornments.
-It was built in the same place as a Byzantine cathedral after it was destroyed by William I of Sicily in 1156 and it was completed in the 12th century.
+It was built in the same place as a Byzantine cathedral after it was destroyed by William I of Sicily in 1156 and the construction was completed in the 12th century.
 When you enter the church, you will find the remains of Saint Columba and relics of other saints.
-In the cellar is an elaborately decorated painting of the Madonna and the relics of Saint Sabinus, brought to Bari in 844 from Canosa after being robbed by Saracens.
+In the cellar, there is an elaborately decorated painting of the Madonna and the relics of Saint Sabinus brought to Bari in 844 from Canosa after being robbed by Saracens.

-The archeological excavations under the cathedral reveal layers of history from Roman through medieval times; English signage explains the finds, which include a paleo Christian mosaic floor and a tiny chapel and altar.
+The archaeological excavations under the cathedral revealed layers of history from Roman through medieval times; English signage explains the finds, which include a paleo-Christian mosaic floor and a tiny chapel and altar.